jdcloudcom/en/documentation/Elastic-Compute/Virtual-Machines/Operation-Guide/Image/Default-Agent-in-Public-Image.md

 ## JCS-Agent
 ### Component Introduction
-JCS-Agent is the core component of Virtual Machines developed by JD Cloud, which can provide features such as basic information (password, key) injection of Virtual Machines, user data injection, KSM activation of Windows system, monitoring data report.
+JCS-Agent is the core component of Virtual Machines developed by JD Cloud & AI, which can provide features such as basic information (password, key) injection of Virtual Machines, user data injection, KSM activation of Windows system, monitoring data report.

 Public Image was upgraded from August to December 2018, completing the default installation of JCS-Agent. cloud-init and qemu-guest-agent were installed in the early Public Image.
 Such images still have features such as the basic endpoint information injection, monitoring and reporting, but the user data injection, KMS activation in Windows system and the following additional features cannot be supported.
 If you are currently using early agent, it is recommended that you change to JCS-Agent (if the version of JCS-Agent you are currently using is lower than 1.0.728, it is recommended that you follow the following steps to install the new version, so as to obtain the automatic upgrade management feature of Ifrit).